skuperuser/game2server/README.md

 - You will not be able to change any kernel or device setting.
 - You can't create device nodes in /dev.
 - You can't manipulate namespaces.
-- You can't run init systems.
+- You can't run systemd, but this is largely resolved by using openrc
 - Proot may reduce performance

 [more info](https://proot-me.github.io/)